 $ pip install psycopg2-binary

-The binary package is a practical choice for development and testing but in production it is advised to use the package built from sources.
+The binary package is a practical choice for development and testing but in production it is recommended to use the package built from sources.

-Python Apps can connect to and query the YugabyteDB database.
-To do that first import the psycopg2 package.
+Python applications can connect to and query the YugabyteDB database using the following:

 "dbname=database_name host=hostname port=port user=username password=password"